There she was, that beauty of a black Royal, sitting there, dusty, keys barely visible.

 These days when I see a group of women at an outdoor event in nice summer dresses talking to each other, I can’t help but think of Margaret Atwood’s book that has become the creepy Hulu series, The Handmaid’s Tale.
 Once I shake that nightmare of a dystopian visual, that feels closer to reality every day, off, I am quickly brought back to reality.
 Thankfully, this was not the case yesterday because I was a guest at a very lovely non-dystopian chick event, sponsored by a new Women’s Collaborative called Siren.

 I made my way through this book launch and signing event held at Blithewold Mansions and Gardens in Bristol, RI.
 It was well attended and many of the sixty women in attendance were not on their phones trying to capture every waking minute.
 They were engaging, listening, looking towards each other and enjoying the brilliant company of other like minded women.
 Despite the heat, this alone was refreshing.

+“Do you have a card?”
+I had asked a few women, fully realizing that I had forgotten my own.
+A few women had cards and a few did not.
 I will not look at Facebook.
 I will not look at Facebook, I found myself mumbling to myself when I got home afterwards.
 Meeting some of these great women, I didn’t want to forget their names and I wanted to continue our connection post event so I had to look them up.

 Innocent enough, but many of us likely know now what happens when we attempt a ‘quick’ look at social media.
 These days between friend requests, comments, new photo uploads, page likes and all of the other mumbo jumbo that happens between people thinking they are connecting with each other, I find myself getting sucked into the vortex of incredible time wasting.
 Or is it?
 I don’t know.
 As I made my way into the search bar so I could friend request them or message them, that little gremlin of a voice murmured, just check the feed, alayne…..
 Real quick.